Ryūsei no Kizuna

 Ryūsei no Kizuna (流星の絆, Meteor Bonds) is a detective novel by Keigo Higashino.
 It was serialized in Weekly Gendai from 16 September 2006 to 15 September 2007 and was published into one tankōbon volume by Kodansha on 5 March 2008.
 The novel was published in paperback format by Kodansha on 15 April 2011.

 The novel was adapted into a Japanese television drama in 2008 starring Kazunari Ninomiya, Ryo Nishikido, and Erika Toda.
 With the opening theme "Beautiful days" by Arashi and the insert song "Orion" by Mika Nakashima, the drama series began on 17 October 2008.

 Plot

 During their childhood days, the Ariake siblings — Kōichi, Taisuke, and Shizuna lived peacefully with their parents who owned a western restaurant named after their family name that specializes in hayashi rice.
 One day in the night, the siblings ran away from home to watch a meteor, just to later find out that their parents were killed while they were gone.
-The case remained unsolved due to lack of evidence and witnesses; only Taisuke has barely seen a suspect.
+The case remained unsolved due to lack of evidence and witnesses; only Taisuke has barely seen a suspect, and a plastic umbrella with no print was apparently left by the killer.
 Leaving a great impact to the lives of the sibling, they made a promise to find the killer and kill him themselves.

-14 years later, the sibling who are now adults, suddenly find a clue leading to the killer, but they will have to find proofs and motives before the case expired.
+14 years later, having grown up in an orphanage, the siblings are now scammers.
+When Shizuna approaches their target, restaurant manager Yukinari Togami, she discovers that Yukinari's restaurant serves hayashi rice with exactly the same taste as the one their family restaurant used to serve.
+After seeing Masayuki Togami, Yukinari's father and owner of the Togami restaurant chain, Taisuke determines that he is the suspect he saw on the night of their parents' murder.
+The siblings conclude that Masayuki killed their parents and stole their family recipe of hayashi rice, but they can only find circumstantial evidence.
+Eager for Masayuki to face justice before the case expires, the siblings plant evidence to frame Masayuki, leading the police to notice Masayuki as a suspect.
+During the process, Yukinari and Shizuna develop romantice feelings for each other, and Yukinari caught Shizuna planting a recipe book in the Togami residence.
+Yukinari decides to assist the Ariake siblings to find out if Masayuki is the real killer.